 A Nurses Christian Fellowship group may be available at each site.

 A student enrolled in Nurs 495 Practicum who requests clinical placement in a Minnesota healthcare institution to complete practicum hours will be placed following the guidelines of the Minnesota Clinical Coordination Partnership (TCCP).
 The TCCP serves as a clearinghouse for student clinical placement requests, and collects a fee for placements of students in Minnesota healthcare institutions.

 The Semester Five Coordinator at each program site (Brookings, Sioux Falls, Aberdeen, Rapid City) will inform students of the additional cost for a NURS 495 clinical placement in Minnesota.
 Students will receive this information the semester prior to their enrollment in the NURS 495 Practicum course.
 Students will have the option to request placement in Minnesota, with the information of the billing for the additional cost for placement through the TCCP clearinghouse.

 The Academic Clinical Site Manager will coordinate all requests for placements in Minnesota through the TCCP.
 After confirmation of a student’s placement in a Minnesota institution, the Academic Clinical Site Manager will coordinate the student billing for the placement fee.
 Payment will be due 1 month prior to the student’s graduation date.
 The student’s grade will be recorded as Incomplete if payment is not received before the end of the term.

 The placement fee is set by the TCCP.

 Students are assigned to an academic advisor who will assure that they meet the academic requirements for graduation and help them with resources for success.
-Students work closely with their advisor throughout their academic career.
-Students who wish to request a change in advisor may do so by contacting the Director of Nursing Student Services.
+Students work closely with their adviser throughout their academic career.
+Students who wish to request a change in adviser may do so by contacting the Director of Nursing Student Services.